NEW Registration / Inspection Sticker Law effective March 1, 2015; for more information, visit http://twostepsonesticker.com/motorists

 What if I recently purchased this vehicle and I do not have any outstanding citations?

 You will need to submit an Application for Texas Certificate of Title (form VTR-130-U) and the Texas Motor Vehicle Transfer Notification (form VTR-346) to TxDMV, and they will provide you with a form acknowledging you are the new owner.
 These forms and other TxDMV information can be found at www.dot.state.tx.us.
+In addition, you should complete a Scofflaw Hearing Affidavit notifying the court that the citations were not issued to you.

 How long does it take for the flag to clear once the citation has been resolved?